missionpinball/mpf-docs/tutorial/8_plunger.rst

 2. Revisit your trough/drain device
 -----------------------------------

-Once you have your plunger device set up, be sure to go back to your trough or ball drain device and add the new plunger lane as a target, like this:
+Even though this is mentioned in the how-to guides, once you have your plunger device set up, be sure to go back to your trough or ball drain device and add the new plunger lane as an eject target, like this:

 ::